samjulien/blog/_posts/2018-08-21-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 layout: post
 title: "TypeScript 3: Tuple Ware and Into the Unknown"
 description: "Learn how TypeScript 3.0, a typed superset of JavaScript, improves tuples and introduces a new type!"
-date: 2018-08-08 8:30
+date: 2018-08-21 8:30
-category: Technical Guide, TypeScript, JavaScript
+category: Technical Guide, Whats New, TypeScript
 design:
   bg_color: "#182D4A"
   image: https://cdn.auth0.com/blog/logos/Full_TypeScript_Logo.png